JHardisty333/fuzzy-eureka/utils/generatedReadME.md

-  # Dummy Info
+  # Test Readme

   ![badge](https://img.shields.io/badge/license-MIT-blueviolet)
   <br />

   ## Description
-  This here would be the description of the project I am creating the readme for
+  This is a test for my readme generator

  ------------------
  ------------------